ceilfors/ceilfors.github.io/_drafts/chef-cookbook-continuous-delivery.md

 If you are not familiar with Berkshelf and its cookbook patterns, I would recommend reading [this blog post][pattern] as most of the concepts I use will refer to that blog post.
-*Do note that at the time of writing,
+Do note that at the time of writing,
-Chef is recommending the usage of [Policyfile](https://docs.chef.io/policyfile.html) instead of Berkshelf*.
+Chef is recommending the usage of [Policyfile](https://docs.chef.io/policyfile.html) instead of Berkshelf.

-Your own written cookbooks will be resolved by Berkshelf via Chef Server.
+Your own written cookbooks (those that aren't deployed to the public supermarket) will be resolved by Berkshelf via Chef Server.
 You should have the following statement in all of your Berksfile:

 ```ruby
 source :chef_server
 ```

-Chef Server source is preferable to pulling cookbooks from Git repository as you will always want to take the your own latest cookbook and will not want to pull a version that didn't pass its tests.
+We will only upload our cookbooks once they have a successful build, hence using Chef Sever as a dependency source will ensure that our upstream cookbook dependencies are stable.
 If you would like to go fancier, you can also setup your own Chef Supermarket although I will not be covering that.

 # Deployment Pipeline

-Here is the full example of a deployment pipeline when it is implemented with Chef.
+Here is the full example of a deployment pipeline when it is implemented with Chef:

 ![Deployment pipeline]({{ site.url }}/assets/image/chef-cookbook-continuous-delivery/drawio-deployment-pipeline.png)

 The blue colored shapes are the topics that I will cover in this post.

-- Every application build
-- Every cookbook build
-- Every promotion
+All of the arrows that you see in the diagram are automatic triggers in your CI/CD server, except the arrow with dotted line that points to Production Stage.

+Observe the confluence of two build streams in the Commit Stage.
+Any change that happens on your cookbook must trigger your acceptance test even when there is no change in your application.

 # Cookbook Build